First posted 1995

 My interest and collection began from a print that Mark Schreiber introduced to me through a dealer he knew and from whom he himself had bought some prints.
 A couple of months before I launched the News Nishikie site, Mark had published an article about such prints.
 He later contributed a few articles and reviews to the website, and some paragraphs to a coauthored article.

-The site is dedicated to all the sources of information introduced in the Bibliography and Web Sources, especially the collections of Kanbara Jinzō (1884-1954) and Nishigaki Buichi (1901-1967), the collection and studies of Ono Hideo (1885-1977), and more recently the studies of Kinoshita Naoyuki, Takahashi Katsuhiko, Tsuchiya Reiko, and Yoshimi Shun'ya.
-While pioneering much of the current research on what I have named "news nishikie", I stand on the shoulders of such giants.
+The News Nishikie site is dedicated to all the sources of information introduced in the Bibliography and Web Sources, especially the collections of Kanbara Jinzō (1884-1954) and Nishigaki Buichi (1901-1967), the collection and studies of Ono Hideo (1885-1977), and more recently the studies of Kinoshita Naoyuki, Takahashi Katsuhiko, Tsuchiya Reiko, and Yoshimi Shun'ya.
+Such published giants pioneered much of the current research on what I have called "news nishikie".
+But I stand even more on the shoulders of Obata Mamoru (小畑護), an unpublished giant, who amassed the world's largest collection of news nishikie.
+I was fortunate to make Obata's aquaintance and correspond with him the old fashioned way, by phone and snail mail.
+I would meet him twice, the second time when he invited me to attend, and personally guided me through, the exhibition of the "Tōkyō nichinichi shinbun" (TNS) and #Yūbin hōchi shinbun" (YHS) parts of his "Rikken Collection" at Chiba City Museum of Art in 2008.

 Images

-The vast majority of the images on this site are scans I have made myself of prints in my own collection.
-However, because arguments about news nishikie can only be advanced through visual evidence, I have have taken liberties with images from Kanbara Bunko, Nishigaki Bunko, the Ono Collection, the Bunsei Shoin CD-ROM compiled by Tsuchiya Reiko, and a number of other sources.
+The vast majority of the images on the New Nishikie site are scans I have made myself of prints in my own collection.
+However, because arguments about news nishikie can only be advanced through visual evidence, I have taken liberties with images from Kanbara Bunko, Nishigaki Bunko, the Ono Collection, the Bunsei Shoin CD-ROM compiled by Tsuchiya Reiko, and a number of other sources, including the Chiba City Museum of Art catalog of the TNS and YHS prints in Obata's "Rikken Collection".

 The Steamy East

-The Steamy East (www.steamyeast.com) site was launced in 2000.
-The name was taken from a series of articles written in the late 1980s by Mark Schreiber, who has contributed a few reviews of related fiction to the site.
+The namesake of The Steamy East website is the title of a series of articles written in the late 1980s by Mark Schreiber, who contributed a few reviews of related fiction to the site.
+The domain name "steamyeast.com" was acquired on 14 January 2001.

 What you see is what you get